mdozmorov/scHiC_notes/README.md

 # Notes on single-cell Hi-C technologies, tools, and data

-Related repositories: https://github.com/mdozmorov/HiC_tools, https://github.com/mdozmorov/HiC_data.
-Issues and/or Pull requests to add other data are welcome!
+For a comprehensive overview of the subject, consider [other bioinformatics resources](https://github.com/mdozmorov/Bioinformatics_notes) and [collections of links to various resources](https://github.com/mdozmorov/MDmisc_notes).
+Issues with suggestions and pull requests are welcome!

 # Table of content